MsPASS Components#

 which instantiates a handle to particular set of data defined in this example with the string “mydb”.

 Finally, some workflows need to interact with the “scheduler” service.
-The most common example is the dask schedule has a facility for monitoring a job in real time called dask diagnostics.
+The most common example is Dask’s facility for monitoring a job in real time, the Dask dashboard.
 For that reason, you will see many example MsPASS jupyter notebooks that contain this construct in a code box:

 dask_client = mspass_client.get_scheduler()